TheSilvaD/Morning-Star/README.txt

 =================================================================================
 Pausing while in-game should stop all gameplay activity, including character movement, but the player is still able to rotate their camera left and right.
-We like to think of this "bug" as a special feature that lets you
+We like to think of this "bug" as a special feature that lets you explore your surroundings without penalty.
+There also may be several clipping instances with the assets, particularly the wall and ceiling assets.

 =================================================================================